JB and circuit boards HTG in rack Harmonic Tone Generator Harmonic Envelope Controls

 Salvatore Martirano, "Underworld"(1965)

-In January, 2015 Scott Schwartz, director of the Sousa Archives on the University of Illinois Urbana-Champaign campus, announced that the museum has acquired the Harmonic Tone Generator for its collection.
-Meanwhile, Mark Smart, an electronics professional at the Dept. of Electrical and Computer Engineering at UIUC, began preparation of a computer simulation of the HTG.
-It is expected that the actual HTG and its simulation will be on display at the museum in late 2015.
-It is planned that the simulation version will be operable by visitors to the display.
+In January, 2015 Scott Schwartz, director of the Sousa Archives on the University of Illinois Urbana-Champaign campus, announced that the museum acquired the original analog Harmonic Tone Generator for its collection.
+Meanwhile, Mark Smart, an electronics professional at the Dept. of Electrical and Computer Engineering at UIUC, began preparation of a digital simulation of the HTG.
+The original HTG and its simulation were on display at the museum starting in September, 2015.
+The simulation version is operable by visitors to the museum.

 Click here to go to James Beauchamp's Home Page .